 RV’s and the California Lemon Law

-Just like commercial drivers have laws placed for them, so do avid motorhome drivers.
-The California lemon law serves to protect newly purchased recreational vehicles that have defective parts.
-The Lemon Law states that the manufacture of the vehicle must replace the defective car parts or repurchase the motorhome back from the consumer.
+Like commercial drivers have laws placed for them, so do avid motorhome drivers.
+The California lemon law protects newly purchased recreational vehicles with defective parts.
+The Lemon Law states that the vehicle manufacturer must replace the defective car parts or repurchase the motorhome from the consumer.

-If a California resident has purchased their car from a different state, the lemon law would still apply to that defective vehicle.
+If a California resident purchased a car from a different state, the lemon law would still apply to that defective vehicle.

-For over 40 years the RV & Motorhome crash attorneys of Bisnar Chase have been bringing negligent parties to justice and have won millions in compensation for our clients.
+For over 45 years the RV accident attorneys of Bisnar Chase have been bringing negligent parties to justice and have won millions in compensation for our clients.